nikolajovancevic/automation-practice-repo/README.md

 TODO add desc

-Testing - release of new patch
+Testing - should not trigger release 2x